 The JBL Quantum 800 are okay gaming headphones.
 Unlike many other gaming headphones, they have an active noise cancelling feature that's actually quite great at cutting down low-bass noise, and they support Bluetooth, which helps make them a little more versatile for casual use.
 They also have customizable RGB lighting too, so you can match your favorite team's colors.
 However, their boom microphone doesn't perform as well as other wireless gaming headphones like the SteelSeries Arctis Pro Wireless or the Logitech G533 Wireless Gaming Headset, even when wired.
 Their battery life is also a bit less than other gaming headphones, and it's even lower with their features turned on.
 If you're looking for more gaming headphones, check out our recommendations for the best wireless gaming headsets, the best gaming headsets, and the best Xbox One headsets.

 The SteelSeries Arctis Pro Wireless are better wireless gaming headphones than the JBL Quantum 800 Wireless.
 The SteelSeries are slightly more comfortable, have better controls, and have a better build quality.
 Although they're prone to inconsistencies in their bass and treble delivery, their companion software comes with a graphic EQ as well as presets, which is similar to the JBL.
-They also have a better non-Bluetooth latency thanks to their wireless dock, their boom microphone performs better overall, and their battery life lasts longer too.
+They also have lower non-Bluetooth latency thanks to their wireless dock, their boom microphone performs better overall, and their battery life lasts longer too.
 However, the JBL have an adjustable mic level in their companion software, and they also have a great active noise cancelling feature.
 They also have RGB lighting, which some users may prefer.